 A: Each member will operate independently and will submit the entry using whatever class that applies to their operation.
 Typically, home stations running on commercial ac power are Class D, while home stations running on battery, solar, generator, or the like (i.e., not from ac mains) are Class E. When the results are published, each club member will be listed in the results under the class in which they operated.
-Aggregate club scores will be listed by the club name in a separate listing.
+Aggregate club scores for clubs with 3 or more entries for the same club will be listed by the club name in a separate listing.